slurmulon/gooey-http/README.md

 Wraps `gooey.http` with a pragmatic interface for modeling Restful Web API resources.

 Integrates with Gooey's PubSub mechanism to help synchronize data and states between the Restful API and its clients.

+The interface also supports easy managent of a resource's current context (i.e. a user's currently selected entities).

 The following example performs a `PUT` to `/v1/user/:id/password`, automatically updating the current resource state and publishing the change to all dependent services: